Kingxukai/linux/Documentation/sound/soc/dapm.rst

 Codec (BIAS) Domain
 -------------------

-The codec bias power domain has no widgets and is handled by the codec DAPM event handler.
-This handler is called when the codec powerstate is changed wrt to any stream event or by kernel PM events.
+The codec bias power domain has no widgets and is handled by the woke codec DAPM event handler.
+This handler is called when the woke codec powerstate is changed wrt to any stream event or by kernel PM events.

 Virtual Widgets
 ---------------

-Sometimes widgets exist in the codec or machine audio graph that don't have any corresponding soft power control.
+Sometimes widgets exist in the woke codec or machine audio graph that don't have any corresponding soft power control.
 In this case it is necessary to create a virtual widget - a widget with no control bits e.g.
 ::